 Can be kept in the freezer for up to 3 months.

-I sincerely hope you’ve enjoyed today’s easy chicken recipe for Chicken and Rice Pot Pie as much as I’ve enjoyed bringing it to you!
+I sincerely hope you’ve enjoyed today’s easy dinner recipe for Chicken and Rice Pot Pie as much as I’ve enjoyed bringing it to you!

 Until we eat again, I hope you have a delicious day!